Non-Traditional Credit: ACE Course Equivalency

-The American Council on Education (ACE) evaluates more than 35,000 workplace, military and other non-collegiate learning experiences and training programs, and makes determinations about whether these learning experiences can qualify for college credit.
-Participating organizations include corporations, professional and volunteer associations, schools, training suppliers, labor unions and government agencies offering formal training courses on a wide range of topics.
+- Participating organizations that host approved learning experiences and training programs include corporations, professional and volunteer associations, schools, training suppliers, labor unions, and government agencies that offer formal training courses on a wide range of topics.

 - American Bankers Association